-If you want to play Wii Sports, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play Wii Sports, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Wii Sports has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
+We've documented 1 accessibility feature for Getting Started in Wii Sports which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

-Wii Sports has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Wii Sports which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Speaker Indicator: Textual captions indicate who is speaking.
 This can also be indicated visually in the game with character icons or placing text in speech bubbles next to the person speaking.